mladen/mladen/README.md

 My name is Mladen Krivaćević.

-I'm a human being with an insatiable thirst for knowledge ! ... (dramatic pause for emphasis!)
+I'm a human being with an insatiable thirst for knowledge ! ... (dramatic pause for emphasis! :smile:)

 I am deeply passionate about learning and currently apply my skills as a software engineer.
-My academic background includes studying electrical engineering, a path I almost completed before choosing to explore different avenues. \
+My academic background includes studying electrical engineering, a path I almost completed before choosing to explore different avenues (long story). \
 Outside of my professional life, I indulge in creative pursuits like writing and occasionally gaming, though these hobbies have become less frequent (sadly).

 My personal life is filled with diverse roles: I'm a father, a husband, a son, a brother, a friend, a helpful and friendly neighbour, and a responsible citizen, each bringing its own set of joys and challenges.